 Let me know in the comments at the end of this post.

-You may also enjoy Mother Nature And An Antique Millinery Hat Mold post.
+You may also enjoy the post about Mother Nature And An Antique Millinery Hat Mold.

 I was so taken with adding and decorating this Female Off-White Jersey Dressmaker Form in our guest bedroom that I decided to style another one I also own at my vintage window booth.